Farrukh Jaffar

 Farrukh Jaffar (1933 – 15 October 2021) was an Indian actress and radio presenter in Bollywood.
 Most remembered for her roles in films like Swades (2004), Peepli Live (2010) and Gulabo Sitabo for which won the Filmfare Award for Best Supporting Actress.
 Having begun her career with Vividh Bharti in 1963, she made a transition into acting with a supporting role in the 1981 film Umrao Jaan.
 Jaffar continued to act sporadically, and beginning in the late 2010s, gained wider recognition for working in a spate of critically successful films.
 At the age of 88, she won the Filmfare Award for Best Supporting Actress for her performance as Fatima Begum in Gulabo Sitabo, becoming the oldest winner of an acting Filmfare.

 Early life and education

 Farrukh Jaffar was born in 1933 in Chakesar village of Jaunpur district, United Provinces of British India (present-day Uttar Pradesh).
 She attended a local school and later moved to Lucknow, where she graduated from the Lucknow University.

 Career

 She started her career in 1963 when she became one of the first radio announcers of Vividh Bharati (All India Radio), Lucknow.
-Later at age 49, she made screen debut playing the role of actress Rekha’s mother in Muzaffar Ali’s film Umrao Jaan (1981).
+Later at age 49, she made her screen debut playing the role of actress Rekha's mother in Muzaffar Ali's film Umrao Jaan (1981).